 The Board of Directors attaches great importance to the ongoing development and continuing education of the Board and its individual members.
-The Board of Directors and its individual committees generally assess their own performance and efficiency once a year in December or January.
-They assess the work of the respective body and the performance of the Board or Committee Chairman.
-Each body conducts a self-evaluation on the basis of a questionnaire.
-The self-evaluation covers the composition, organisation and work processes of the body, responsibilities under the Organisational Rules and the priorities and goals for the reporting year.
-The Board of Directors and the Committees discuss the results of the survey and formulate goals and measures for the following/current year.
-The Chairman also conducts a one-on-one annual discussion with each member in which possibilities for further individual development may be addressed.
+The Board of Directors and its individual committees generally assess their own performance and efficiency once a year in December or January on the basis of a survey sent out in advance.
+This self-evaluation asks them to assess both the work of the respective body as well as the performance of the Board or Committee Chairman.
+The evaluation additionally covers the composition, organisation and work processes of the body, responsibilities under the Organisational Rules and the priorities and goals for the reporting year.
+The Board of Directors and the Committees meet to discuss the results of the survey and formulate goals and measures for the following/current year.
+The Chairman also conducts a one-onone annual discussion with each member in which possibilities for further individual development are addressed.

-Once a year, a one-day mandatory training course is held such as those in January 2020 and 2021.
-At least four times per year, the members of the Board of Directors also have the opportunity to explore the upcoming challenges facing the Group and business divisions in-depth as part of "company experience days".
+Once a year, a one-day mandatory training course is held, most recently in January 2021 and 2022.
+At least four times per year, the members of the Board of Directors also have the opportunity to explore in depth the upcoming challenges facing the Group and business divisions as well as the subsidiaries as part of 'company experience days'.
 The majority of the Board members regularly take advantage of these opportunities.
 In addition, all the members of the Board of Directors attend the Swisscom Group's annual management meeting whenever possible.
 New Board members are given a task-specific introduction to their duties.
 At a one-day introduction, they are provided with an overview of Group management, the business and the current operational challenges.
-In addition, they are introduced to topics related to the Italian subsidiary Fastweb and attend task-related training courses.
+In addition, they are introduced to topics related to the Italian subsidiary Fastweb S.p.A. and attend task-related training courses.